Dan (rank): History

 The dan ranking system in Go was devised by Hon'inbō Dōsaku (1645–1702), a professional Go player in the Edo period.
 Prior to the invention, top-to-bottom ranking was evaluated by comparison of handicap and tended to be vague.
 Dosaku valued the then highest title holder, Meijin at 9 Dan.
 He was likely inspired by an ancient Chinese Go ranking system (9 Pin Zhi) and an earlier court ranking system (nine-rank system), although lower numbers are more senior in those systems.

 Dan ranks were transferred to martial arts by Kanō Jigorō (1860–1938), the founder of judo.
 Kanō started the modern rank system in 1883 when he awarded shodan (the lowest dan rank) to two of his senior students (Shiro Saigo and Tomita Tsunejirō).
 Prior to this, martial arts schools rewarded progress with less frequent menkyo licenses, giving the disciple the right to teach what he has learnt, the menkyo system containing in itself several ranks, the latter being the menkyo kaiden (免許皆伝）, the license attesting that the disciple has mastered the whole teaching of the art; another way of rewarding a particularly skilled disciple was by choosing him as next sōke by transmitting him the secret scrolls of the school, the densho (伝書）.

-There was still no external differentiation between yūdansha (black belt ranks) and mudansha (those who had not yet attained a dan grade).
+There was still no external differentiation between yūdansha [有段者] (black belt ranks) and mudansha [無段者] (those who had not yet attained a dan grade).
 Different athletic departments within the Japanese school system were already using markers of rank, most notably in swimming, where advanced swimmers wore a black ribbon around their waists.
 Kano adopted the custom of having his yūdansha wear black obi (belts) in 1886.

 At that time, these obi were not the belts that karateka and jūdōka wear today; the students were still practicing in kimono.
 They wore the wide obi still worn with formal kimono.
 In 1907, Kanō invented the modern keikogi (white practice uniforms), and belts in white for mudansha and black for yūdansha.